kurtmckee/feedparser/docs/introduction.rst

 to run standalone; it is a module for you to use as part of a larger :program:`Python` program.

-:program:`Universal Feed Parser` is easy to use; the module is self-contained in a single file, :file:`feedparser.py`, and it has one primary public function, ``parse``.  ``parse`` takes a number of arguments, but only one is required, and it can be a :abbr:`URL (Uniform Resource Locator)`, a local filename, or a raw string containing feed data in any format.
+:program:`Universal Feed Parser` is easy to use; it has one primary public function, ``parse``.  ``parse`` takes a number of arguments, but only one is required, and it can be a :abbr:`URL (Uniform Resource Locator)`, a local filename, or a raw string containing feed data in any format.